Gesture System

 |---|---|---|

-| identifier | number | Touch Object's unique identifier |
+| identifier | number | Unique identifier for a touch object |

 | type | string | Type of event |

-| clientX | number | Contact with respect to the left edge of the visible visual X coordinate |
+| clientX | number | The X coordinate of the contact point relative to the left edge of the visible visual area |

-| clientY | number | Contact with respect to the upper edge of the visible visual Y coordinate |
+| clientY | number | The Y coordinate of the contact point relative to the upper edge of the visible area |

-| radiusX | number | Returns the horizontal axis of the smallest ellipse capable of surrounding the contact area (X axis) radius |
+| radiusX | number | Returns the horizontal axis (X axis) radius of the smallest ellipse capable of enclosing the contact area |

-| radiusY | number | Returns the vertical axis of the smallest ellipse capable of surrounding the contact area (Y axis) radius |
+| radiusY | number | Returns the vertical axis (Y axis) radius of the smallest ellipse capable of enclosing the contact area |

-| RotationAngle | number | Returns an angle value representing the value described above by radiusX and radiusY The ellipse described needs to be rotated clockwise in order to cover the contact area between the user and the plane as accurately as possible |
+| rotationAngle | number | Returns an angle value representing the angle at which the ellipse described above by radiusX and radiusY needs to be rotated clockwise in order to cover as precisely as possible the area of contact between the user and the plane |

 | force | number | The user's pressure on the touch plane |

-| timeStamp | number | The time stamp triggered by the event |
+| timeStamp | number | The timestamp triggered by the event |

 Page({